hartwigmedical/hmftools/serve/README.md

 The following knowledgebases are under development:
  - [CBG Compassionate Use](https://www.cbg-meb.nl/onderwerpen/hv-compassionate-use-programma/overzicht-goedgekeurde-cup) -
     a database of approved compassionate use programs in the Netherlands
  - [CKB FLEX](https://ckb.jax.org) - The complete CKB clinical database.
-This data requires a license from CKB.

 A number of hmf modules support the ingestion (and analysis) of these knowledgebases:
  - [VICC Importer](../vicc-importer/README.md): A module supporting the ingestion of any knowledgebase ingested into VICC.